Wildlife, Environmental and other News

 The Parish Church of St. Nicholas, Brockenhurst Park and House, Roydon Woods Nature Reserve, Setley Plain, Castleman’s Corkscrew and South Weirs.

-Ancient, Unenclosed Woodland near Cater’s Cottage and Hincheslea Bog, New Forest Heathland on Setley Plain and around Blackhamsley Hill; and Alder Carr.
+Ancient, unenclosed woodland near Cater’s Cottage and Hincheslea Bog, New Forest heathland on Setley Plain and around Blackhamsley Hill; and Alder woodland.

 The route